Vilgosha/monitoring-for-homelab/README.md

 # Monitoring for homelab

 	Monitoring was setup on Ubuntu server 25.04.

 1) Create directory:

 			mkdir monitoring

 2) Place there 3 files:

 		docker-compose.yml

   		prometheus.yml

   		grafana.ini

 4) In grafana.ini put your own information.

 	In my case I used gmail for alerts.

+	#### Do not use your main email address!

+	#### I would recommend to use App password from google!

+	#### Password must be without spaces!

 	user = example@gmail.com

-Do not use your main email address!

-I would recommend to use App password from google!

-Password must be without spaces!

 	password = App_password

 	from_name = example@gmail.com

 4) Check prometheus.yml if any changes required for your setup.